Pushing Up Daisies

 As a performance, Pushing Up Daisies is 40-minutes in total, and comprises of four 10-minute chapters:

-- American Yoga, where a puppet has a crisis in a CorePower yoga class.
+- American Yoga, where a two-sided puppet has a crisis about broadcast death and their own mortality in a CorePower yoga class, while their other side tries to shut them up.

-Towering People, where a puppet describes a dream of two funerals of public figures.
+Towering People, where a puppet describes a dream of two interwoven funerals of public figures.

-Death Bed, where a puppet describes the way they would like to die.
+Death Bed, where a puppet explains the conditions in which they would like to die.

-You Are A Stain, where a puppet sings a song.
+You Are A Stain, where a two-sided puppet sings a song with their puppeteer.

-In the context of a weekend exhibition, the performnaces interrupted the exhibition twice daily.
+In the context of a weekend exhibition, the performances interrupted the exhibition twice daily.